 Like his father, Clough prefers to play a passing game with each player playing to his individual strengths and when on song, Derby’s pass-and-move play is a joy to watch.
 However, at times you don’t quite know which Derby County will turn up, such as when The Rams turned in a top-drawer performance to beat Millwall 3-0 earlier this season but lost 4-0 to Leicester City the following week.
 Clough has led Derby to 18th, 14th and 19th-place finishes during his reign at Pride Park; inconsistent but there have been reasons for it.

 Nigel Clough may not have enjoyed the relatively swift success at Derby County that his father and Peter Taylor did in the late-60s but as football has moved on, the likelihood of instant success without significant investment has dwindled.
 Clough walked in to a club burdened with debt and an out-of-control wage bill and deserves great credit for the way he has chopped and changed his side without sliding into League One.

-Questions can certainly be raised about his side’s on-pitch performances in recent years but the evidence from the first half of the 2011/12 season suggests that the green shoots of progress are finally emerging.
+The evidence from the first half of the 2011/12 season suggests that the green shoots of progress are finally emerging.
 A shrewd transfer policy and significant investment in the club’s youth system have helped toward some genuine progress being made on the pitch.